patricsteiner/patricsteiner.github.io/_posts/2022-01-15-multi-application-angular-project-with-ionic-and-firebase.md

 ## Development

-Since there are now multiple projects in the same angular workspace, I need to explicitly state which project I want to run the `ng` commands on, for example:
+Since there are now multiple projects in the same angular workspace, we need to explicitly state which project we want to run the `ng` commands on, for example:

 ```
 ng generate component myComponent --project myLib